apisync/api-docs/source/includes/resources/text_fragments/_delete_via_state.md

-To remove a campaign, you need to update the `state` attribute.
+To remove a resource of this type, you need to update the `state` attribute.